Times Tables Check: Explained For Year 4 Teachers & Parents

 The questions will be randomly selected by the testing programme from 121 different options, ranging from 2 x 2 = up to 12 x 12.
 The test’s software has been programmed to show children more questions from the 6, 7, 8, 9 and 12 times tables, as these are trickier times tables focused on more in Years 3 and 4.
 (The 2s, 5s and 10s are more of a focus in Years 1 and 2.)

 Another point to note is that if children are shown a multiplication one way round, for example, 6 x 7, they will not be later tested on the multiplication inverted – so, with the example provided the child would not be asked 7 x 6 later on in their set of 25 questions.

-How will the Year 4 times tables test scores be reported?
+How will the Year 4 times tables check scores be marked and reported?

 One thing is for sure though – a school’s results will not be published in any public way, nor will they be used in informing any type of league or performance table.

-What if my child does badly in their multiplication tables check?
+What if my child does badly in their times tables check?